ltelab/disdrodb/CONTRIBUTING.rst

 During this process, pre-commit hooks will be run.
 Your commit will be allowed only if quality requirements are fulfilled.

-If you encounter errors, Black can be run using the following command :
+If you encounter errors, Black and Ruff can be run using the following command:

 ::

-   pre-commit run --all-file
+   pre-commit run --all-files

 We follow a `commit message convention <https://www.conventionalcommits.org/en/v1.0.0/>`__, to have consistent git messages.
 The goal is to increase readability and ease of contribution.
 We use `commit-lint <https://github.com/conventional-changelog/commitlint>`__